kornysietsma/korny-info-blog/_posts/2025-09-12-agentic-ai-and-security.md

 ### What is an MCP server?

-An [MCP server](https://en.wikipedia.org/wiki/Model_Context_Protocol) really can be anything.
+For those not aware, an [MCP server](https://en.wikipedia.org/wiki/Model_Context_Protocol) really can be anything.
 MCP is an open standardised protocol to make it easier for an AI tool to call a service.
 That service might just be a local script that reads files, it might be a public cloud-based service that can read, write, perform actions, run background agents, pretty much do anything - it's a very flexible protocol.

-MCP servers come with their own risks, as they don't always come from large trusted vendors like Anthropic - the boom in AI coding means there is also a boom in people building tools, not always with the best quality control.
-On top of more general security issues discussed below, just calling an MCP server that has a flaw puts you at risk - all the usual rules about using 3rd party tools should apply.
+I'll talk a bit more about MCP servers in [other risks](#other-risks) below

 ## What are the risks?